jlengrand/pluckr/README.md

 The project is in 3 separate pieces.
 You need to :

 * Fire up a PostgreSQL database, I use a local Docker image for the moment
 * Fire the backend.
 You do this using `./gradlew run`.
+  * By default, the app will run with a H2 in memory database.
+Change the config file to run another configuration
+  * ( ex: `$./gradlew run --args="-config=src/main/resources/application.test.conf`)
 * Fire the frontend.
 It is located in `src/js/pluckr-app`.
 Run `npm install` and then `npm start`

 ## TODOs